Introduction

 Frequency limits

-The Chainstack Faucet API permits users to obtain test ETH once every 24 hours to maintain resource availability.
+The Chainstack Faucet API permits users to obtain test tokens once every 24 hours to maintain resource availability.
 If another request is submitted within this time frame, the API will return an error message specifying the time remaining before you become eligible for another request.